 Who are Emily & Riley?

-We love camping and riding dirt and quad bikes, we love going out to our local theme park Gumbuya World and we love spending time with our friends and family.
+Together we love camping and riding dirt and quad bikes, we love going out to our local theme park Gumbuya World, and we love spending time with our friends and family.

 We have been together three and a half years.
-We met through mutual friends as my best friend, and I joined a new group, and about two years later, we started dating.
+Through mutual friends, we met and about two years later, we started dating.

 Tell us about the proposal.